Jerrody/vulkanite/README.md

 is never returned

 ## Structure chain as command outputs
-In case a vulkan command returns a structure that can be extended, a tuple can be used to specify which structure to ieve:
+In case a vulkan command returns a structure that can be extended, a tuple can be used to specify which structure to retrieve:
 ```rust
 let (vk_props, vk11_props) : (_, vk::PhysicalDeviceVulkan11Properties) = physical_device.get_properties2();
 println!("Max supported API is {}, Subgroup size is {}", vk_props.properties.api_version,  vk11_props.subgroup_size);
 ```
-In case you don't want to use a structure chain, you have the 2 following choices (the type cannot be deduced explicitely in the default case):
+In case you don't want to use a structure chain, you have the 2 following choices (the type cannot be deduced explicitly in the default case):
 ```rust
 let vk_props: vk::PhysicalDeviceProperties2 = physical_device.get_properties2();
 let (vk_props,) = physical_device.get_properties2();
 ```

-Note that the structure chain integrity is checked as compile time: the following code will lead to a compile error [vk::PhysicalDeviceVulkan11Features] cannot be used in a structure chain whose head is [vk::PhysicalDeviceProperties2]):
+Note that the structure chain integrity is checked at compile time: the following code will lead to a compile error [vk::PhysicalDeviceVulkan11Features] cannot be used in a structure chain whose head is [vk::PhysicalDeviceProperties2]):
 ```rust
 let (_, _) : (_, vk::PhysicalDeviceVulkan11Features) = physical_device.get_properties2();